Start Your LLC Online With Nolo Today

 3. File Articles of Organization

-A Wisconsin LLC is created by filing Articles of Organization (Form 502) with the Wisconsin Department of Financial Institutions.
+A Wisconsin LLC is created by filing articles of organization with the DFI.
 The articles must include:

 • the LLC's name

-The articles may be filed online at the Wisconsin Department of Financial Institutions website or by postal mail.
-The filing fee is $170 for filing by mail and $130 for filing online.
+The articles can be filed online at the DFI website or by mail by submitting Form 502.
+As of 2023, the filing fee is $170 for filing by mail and $130 for filing online.

 4. Prepare an Operating Agreement

-Business Licenses: Depending on its type of business and where it is located, your LLC may need to obtain other local and state business licenses.
-For local licenses, check with the clerk for the city where the LLC's primary place of business is located (or county if it is in an unincorporated area).
+Business Licenses.
+Depending on its type of business and where it's located, your LLC could need to obtain other local and state business licenses.
+For local licenses, check with the clerk for the city where the LLC's primary place of business is located (or county if it's in an unincorporated area).
 For state license information, consult the Wisconsin Department of Safety and Professional Services website.
-For more information, see Nolo's article How to Get a Small Business License in Wisconsin.
+For more information, see our article on how to get a small business license in Wisconsin.

-Department of Revenue: In some cases, for example if you have employees or will be selling goods and collecting sales tax, you'll need to register with the Wisconsin Department of Revenue (DOR).
-You can register online (using the DOR's Taxpayer Access Point (TAP)) or on paper (using Form BTR-101, Application for Business Tax Registration).
-For more information on state LLC tax registration, check Nolo's article, Wisconsin LLC Annual Filing Requirements.
+Wisconsin Department of Revenue.
+In some cases, for example, if you have employees or will be selling goods and collecting sales tax, you'll need to register with the Wisconsin Department of Revenue (DOR).
+You can register your business online using the DOR's Taxpayer Access Point (TAP) or on paper using Form BTR-101, Application for Business Tax Registration.
+For more information on state LLC tax registration, check out our article on LLC annual report and tax filing requirements.

 FAQs